jichngan/backendboyz/README.md

 ## What is Nosy?

 Nosy is a Home Network monitoring suite that can scan for all IOT devices connected to the network.
 Thereafter, users can choose to monitor for the network traffic of a specific IOT device.After monitoring, users can upload a graph of their scan to [Nosy's website] (http://www.nosybackendboyz.com).
 Currently, Nosy will run on Mac and Linux Operating System.
+As of August 2019, Nosy's website has been taken down from our servers.
+However, users can still check out a demo of the Website and system by watching the demo video

 ## Main Website